Indexer

 • cross-reference related topics

-• organise the index so that information is easy to find
+• organise indexes into a logical order so that information is easy to find

 • use specialist computer software for sorting, formatting and printing